AztecProtocol/aztec-packages/docs/docs/guides/guides/smart_contracts/writing_contracts/common_patterns/index.md

 So you have to create a custom note in the public domain that is not encrypted by some owner - we call such notes a "TransparentNote" since it is created in public, anyone can see the amount and the note is not encrypted by some owner.

-This pattern is discussed in detail in [writing a token contract section in the shield() method](../../../tutorials/writing_token_contract.md#shield) and [redeem_shield() method](../../../tutorials/writing_token_contract.md#redeem_shield).
+This pattern is discussed in detail in [writing a token contract section in the shield() method](/tutorials/tutorials/contract_tutorials/token_contract.md#redeem_shield).

 ### Discovering my notes

-When you send someone a note, the note hash gets added to the [note hash tree](../../../../learn/concepts/storage/trees/main.md#note-hash-tree).
+When you send someone a note, the note hash gets added to the [note hash tree](/aztec/aztec/concepts/storage/trees/index.md#note-hash-tree).
 To spend the note, the receiver needs to get the note itself (the note hash preimage).
 There are two ways you can get a hold of your notes:

 1. When sending someone a note, use `emit_encrypted_log` (the function encrypts the log in such a way that only a recipient can decrypt it).
 PXE then tries to decrypt all the encrypted logs, and stores the successfully decrypted one.
-[More info here](../../writing_contracts/events/emit_event.md)
+[More info here](/guides/guides/smart_contracts/writing_contracts/how_to_emit_event)
 2. Manually using `pxe.addNote()` - If you choose to not emit logs to save gas or when creating a note in the public domain and want to consume it in private domain (`emit_encrypted_log` shouldn't be called in the public domain because everything is public), like in the previous section where we created a TransparentNote in public.

 #include_code pxe_add_note yarn-project/end-to-end/src/e2e_cheat_codes.test.ts typescript

-In the token contract, TransparentNotes are stored in a set called "pending_shields" which is in storage slot 5.
-See [here](../../../tutorials/writing_token_contract.md#contract-storage)
+In the token contract, TransparentNotes are stored in a set called "pending_shields" which is in storage slot 5tutorials/tutorials/contract_tutorials/token_contract.md#contract-storage)

 ### Revealing encrypted logs conditionally